 Wild blueberries are little purple powerhouses of nutrition.
 Grown in barrens across Maine and Canada wild blueberries are quite different from those that are planted or cultivated.
 Wild blueberries have grown naturally under harsh conditions for 10,000 years, so they have adapted with more than 2x the antioxidants and fiber of cultivated blueberries.
 Frozen at harvest to lock in the goodness studies show that they may help prevent the onset of cancer, heart disease, alzheimer’s and diabetes.
 With a well balanced sweet-tart flavor just about everything pairs well with these super fruits in a smoothie.

 Webster’s dictionary defines a smoothie as “a creamy beverage made of fruit blended with juice, milk, or yogurt.”
-Much to my delight it doesn’t seem like I am breaking any smoothie rules by going warm instead of cold because did you hear me earlier?
+Much to my delight it doesn’t seem like I am breaking any smoothie rules by going warm instead of cold.
 It’s freezing outside here in Pennsylvania and I can use all the antioxidants I can get to boost my immune system.
 Fighting off a cold or the flu?
 I have a smoothie for you!

 1 ½ tablespoons real maple syrup